johnpuddephatt/leedscommunityhomes/_pages/contact.md

 menu: footer

 ---
-If you’d like to get in touch with Leeds Community Homes you can call us on <a href="tel:0113 450 8905">0113 450 8905</a>, follow us on [Twitter](https://twitter.com/leedscommhomes) or [Facebook](https://www.facebook.com/LeedsCommunityHomes/), or send us a message through the form below and we’ll get back to you. *Please note that currently we cannot take calls due to staff working remotely due to COVID19.
+If you’d like to get in touch with Leeds Community Homes you can call us on <a href="tel:0113 450 8905">0113 450 8905</a>, follow us on [Twitter](https://twitter.com/leedscommhomes) or [Facebook](https://www.facebook.com/LeedsCommunityHomes/), or send us a message through the form below and we’ll get back to you. *Please note that currently we cannot take calls due to staff working remotely during COVID19.

 <script src="https://www.google.com/recaptcha/api.js" async defer></script>
 <form method="POST" action="https://form.letsdance.agency/57nQPDw4" class="contact-form">